PayString/rfcs/src/spec/payid-protocol.md

 ## Information Integrity
   The HTTPS connection provides transport security for the interaction between PayID client and server but does not provide the response integrity of the data provided by PayID server.
 A PayID client has no way of knowing if data provided in the payment account information resource has been manipulated at the PayID server, either due to malicious behavior on the part of the PayID server administrator or as a result of being compromised by an attacker.
 As with any information service available on the Internet, PayID clients should be wary of the information received from untrusted sources.

-# Privacy Considerations
+# Privacy Considerations (Best Practices)
   The PayID client and server should be aware that placing information on the Internet means that any one can access that information.
 While PayID protocol is an extremely useful tool to discovering payment account(s) information corresponding to a human-rememberable PayID URI, PayID owners should also understand the associated privacy risks.
 The easy access to payment account information via PayID protocol was a design goal of the protocol, not a limitation.

 ## Access Control
-  PayID protocol MUST NOT be used to provide payment account(s) information corresponding to a PayID URI unless providing that data via PayID protocol by the relevant PayID server was explicitly authorized by the PayID owner.
+  PayID protocol SHOULD NOT be used to provide payment account(s) information corresponding to a PayID URI unless providing that data via PayID protocol by the relevant PayID server was explicitly authorized by the PayID owner.
 If a PayID owner wishes to limit access to information, PayID servers MAY provide an interface by which PayID owners can select which information is exposed through the PayID server interface.
 For example, PayID servers MAY allow PayID owners to mark certain data as `public` and then utilize that marking as a means of determining what information to expose via PayID protocol.
 The PayID servers MAY also allow PayID owners to provide a whitelist of users who are authorized to access the specific information.
 In such a case, the PayID server MUST authenticate the PayID client.

 ## Payment Address Rotation
   The power of PayID protocol comes from providing a single place where others can find payment account(s) information corresponding to a PayID URI, but PayID owners should be aware of how easily payment account information that one might publish can be used in unintended ways.
 As one example, one might query a PayID server only to see if a given PayID URI is valid and if so, get the list of associated payment account information.
 If the PayID server uses the same payment address each time, it becomes easy for a third-party to track one's entire payment history.
 The PayID server thus MAY follow the best practice of payment address rotation on every query for cryptocurrencies addresses to mitigate this privacy concern.